nodearch/nodearch/README.md

 ## 👋 Welcome to NodeArch

-NodeArch is a Node.js backend framework targeting to solve the design and architectural problems when creating Node.js APPs for the backend.
-Using Typescript and dependency injection, we bring the concepts we used to in languages like Java, C# etc. While still getting the best out of Javascript flexibility and Node.js non-blocking I/O model.
-There is also a big focus on wiring everything together, so our intention is not to reinvent/rewrite the tools/frameworks we already know and use.
-Instead, our target is to wire everything together and leverage the opensource community behind Node.js and Javascript.
-You can think of NodeArch as the glue that links all your tools and libraries together and helps create a readable, maintainable and scalable application architecture.
+NodeArch is a backend framework for Node.js that aims to address design and architectural issues when building Node.js applications.
+It uses Typescript and dependency injection to bring concepts from languages like Java and C# to Node.js, while still taking advantage of Javascript's flexibility and Node.js's non-blocking I/O model.
+NodeArch is designed to work seamlessly with existing tools and libraries, rather than replacing them, and focuses on creating a readable, maintainable, and scalable application architecture.
+It acts as a glue that connects all your tools and libraries together, making it easier to develop and maintain your Node.js applications.

 ## 🔗 Links